 View free policies procedures examples from all manuals.
 No obligation, no credit card!

-The metrics you use depend on where you are on your lean journey.
+The lean metrics you use depend on where you are on your lean journey.
 Maximizing your cash-to-cash cycle is the target and your inventory turns or velocity is a great measure.
 Your inventory turns are composed of your finished goods plus Work In Process (WIP) plus raw materials.
 What do you need to measure?

 First, your sales cycle drives finished goods turns, production drives WIP turns, and purchasing drives raw material turns.
 The faster each of these move, the better your cash flow.
 Many companies have inventory turns of 5-20.
 Drive yours over 100 and you are doing great.